 Report to the Building and Grounds Committee.

-Parking Services and Traffic Appeals Subcommittee Membership: The Subcommittee shall be composed of one (1) faculty member from each college, one (1) member from classified staff and one (1) member from unclassified staff, one (1) student representing residential students and one (1) student representing commuter students (selected by Student Government).
-Ex-officio members shall include the Faculty President and the Director or other representative from Parking Services.
-The Building and Grounds Committee shall appoint one (1) member from the Buildings and Grounds Committee and select one (1) member from Disability Services to also serve as ex-officio members.
+Parking Services and Traffic Appeals Subcommittee Membership: The Subcommittee shall be composed of the chair and two (2) faculty members of the Building & Grounds Committee, one (1) member from classified staff and one (1) member from unclassified staff, one (1) student representing residential students and one (1) student representing commuter students (selected by Student Government).
+Ex-officio members shall include the Director or other representative from Parking Services and one (1) member from Disability Services.

-Undergraduate Student Petitions Committee

-Undergraduate Student Petitions Committee Charge: The Committee shall review the actions of the colleges’ and schools' undergraduate petitions committees (or counterparts) and shall have the authority to confirm or change such actions to ensure an equitable application of academic regulations for all undergraduate students.
-Responsibilities include a monthly meeting except for July during the calendar year, keeping minutes and attendance, providing the Faculty Senate Executive Committee with a copy of meeting minutes within seven working days of meetings, and submitting other reports to the Faculty Senate as requested.
-All changes to charges and policies of the committee must be approved by

-Faculty Senate.Committee Membership: The Committee shall be composed of one (1) representative each from the Raj Soin College of Business, the College of Liberal Arts, the College of Nursing and Health, the College of Engineering and Computer Science, the College of Science and Mathematics, the College of Education and Human Services, University College and Lake Campus selected by the Faculty Senate Executive Committee at the end of spring semester.
-These representatives to the Undergraduate Student Petitions Committee shall be ex officion members of their college’s undergraduate student petitions committee.
-In addition, two (2) undergraduate students are to be appointed by Student Government by the beginning of the fall term.
-Also, two representatives from the Office of the University Registrar shall be ex-officio, non-voting members of the committee.
-Alternate representation from each of the aforementioned entities should also exist.
-Each member of the committee or alternate is responsible for attending a monthly meeting scheduled prior to the beginning of the academic year by the registrar's office.
-The chairperson of the committee shall be appointed by the Faculty Senate Executive Committee and shall be one of the members of the eight units delineated above.
-The committee also shall be empowered to examine other university issues relating to its areas of concern and contribute opinions and suggestions concerning these issues as desired.

 Undergraduate Student Success Committee

-Undergraduate Student Success Committee Charge: The Committee shall plan, develop, provide ongoing evaluation and improve the effectiveness of first year seminars, and learning communities, as well as other aspects of the first-year experience.
-This includes, but is not limited to, long-term oversight of first-year outcomes and remediation strategies for conditionally admitted students.
+Undergraduate Student Success Committee Charge: The Committee shall plan, develop, and provide ongoing evaluation, and policy recommendations designed to improve the effectiveness of campus programs and resources, as well as other aspects of the undergraduate student experience.
+This includes, but is not limited to, long-term oversight of undergraduate student outcomes and remediation strategies for undergraduate students.

-The Committee will also review and assess outcomes to increase the preparedness of students from local and area high schools to enter Wright State University.

 Undergraduate Student Success Committee Membership: One faculty member from each undergraduate college (appointed by the Faculty Senate) and up to three University College faculty/staff directly involved with the first-year experience (appointed by the Dean of University College).
 A faculty representative may designate an alternate faculty representative who has voting privileges when the regular member is absent.
 Committee members shall serve two-year staggered terms.
+Ex-officio members shall include a representative from Student Government Association and a representative from the University Undergraduate Academic Adviser Committee.